Ms. Millar has been an online writer for 10 years. She enjoys sharing her knowledge with anyone who can make use of it.

-2. Layer the Casting Material
+Step 2: Layer the Casting Material

 It's time to layer the casting material.
 Read the directions on your particular material for any prep work you might need to do on your model before starting the layers.
 Some casting materials require porous material to be sealed first.

-- You don't want the layers to be thick, but you also don't want it to be too thin either.
-Take your prepared model and brush on a layer of casting material.
+- You don't want the layers to be thick, but you also don't want them to be too thin either.
+Take your prepared model and brush it on a layer of casting material.
 Set it aside to dry.
 On a warm day, give it 15 minutes.
 On a cooler day, you may need 30 minutes.

 When it's dry, most casting material starts out milky white.
 As it dries on the object, the casting material becomes transparent.

-3. Continue Working on the Model
+Step 3: Continue Working on the Model

 After the one side has dried, flip whatever you are casting over.
 Paint the other side with the casting material.
-You will want to keep flipping sides as they dry so you have a full apple (or object) molding when you're done.
+You will want to keep flipping sides as they dry, so you have a full apple (or object) molding when you're done.

 In my example model, I'm going to only put casting material on one side of the apple and plastic horse just for the sake of time.
 This way, I can show you what the inside of your model will look like.

-4. Flip and Layer
+Step 4: Flip and Layer